corda/corda/docs/source/writing-cordapps.rst

 Writing a CorDapp
 =================

-The source-code for a CorDapp is a set of files written in a JVM language that defines a set of Corda components:
+When writing a CorDapp, you are writing a set of files in a JVM language that defines one or more of the following Corda components:

 * States (i.e. classes implementing ``ContractState``)
 * Contracts (i.e. classes implementing ``Contract``)